As aging farmers retire, lawmakers explore how to boost beginning producers - NewsBreak

 House lawmakers are looking for ways to mitigate some of these risks and support young and beginning farmers in the next farm bill, the sweeping legislation that will set programs and funding levels for farm and food support for the next five years.

 “It is a national and very critical issue.
-And we must ensure that the next generation of men and women can take the place of those who are retiring from this grand occupation called farming,” House Agriculture Committee Chairman David Scott, a Georgia Democrat, told his colleagues at the hearing.
+And we must ensure that the next generation of men and women can take the place of those who are retiring from this grand occupation called farming,” House Agriculture Committee Chairman David Scott, an Atlanta Democrat, told his colleagues at the hearing.

 “This is very critical to me.
 And credit is one of those tools that we must make readily available,” Scott said.